—The Isley Brothers, “Who’s That Lady?”

 “Damn…sonofabitch…shit!” he says, trying to catch his breath.
 “We missed her.”
 Charles is similarly winded and already starting to sweat through his linen jacket.
 “What the hell was that all about?”

 “That, my friend, was the leap of faith.
 You gotta believe before you’re saved.
-You can’t tell me that if you had met her you would not have been changed fundamentally in some way, maybe even saved.
+You can’t tell me that if we had caught her you would not have been changed fundamentally in some way, maybe even saved.
 Or married.
 Who can say?
 Damn.
 I wish I knew.”

 “You see?
 That’s just it.
 I don’t think it would have meant, or changed, anything!
 She was just a shout in the street.
 Dammit, Chip.
 Why must you be so goddamn optimistic?”